• Skip to main content

 • For the roses:

 • Have a cupcake or wax paper ready.
-If you’re practising on wax paper, you can scrape it back into your piping bag if you do it somewhat soon after.
+If you’re practicing on wax paper, you can scrape it back into your piping bag, if you do it somewhat soon after.

 • Here’s a quick video tutorial I made to show you the motion: